Let’s Talk Consent

 We’re not done with consent

 Consent confusion is unlikely to reduce anytime soon.
 With the help of Comic Relief, The Mix can continue its work on consent for another year.
-We will continue to build our online and helpline resources to support survivors.
+We will continue to build our online resources to support survivors.
 We’ll also continue to work with young people to gather insights on what they need and continue to review our offering – to meet changing demands.

 Digital solutions will play a central role in our work.
 We will invest in innovative and engaging solutions to help reduce the number of rapes and build young people’s understanding and relationship confidence.
 We want to ensure that young people know how to ask for sex and understand when consent has and hasn’t been given.